On the second episode of Season 2, hosts Madison and Rebecca discuss Vernon’s anger issues, Harry’s arrogance, and more characters who need therapy.

 It’s time to revisit “Harry Potter and the Prisoner of Azkaban”.
 How long has it been since you’ve reread this book?

-Are you ready to go back to Hogwarts with us?
 This month, I reread “Harry Potter and the Chamber of Secrets”, and I had some thoughts about two of my favorite characters in the series.

 Finding courage is not always easy for those of us not in Gryffindor.
 Here’s how we found a little bit of courage in ourselves through a reread of “Harry Potter and the Sorcerer’s Stone”.